 Marian Liebmann is an art therapist and restorative justice facilitator, member of the restorative city project “Restorative Bristol”.
-Marian contributes in three ways to REstART:
+Marian contributed in three ways to REstART:

-- She will deliver a virtual workshop on cartoons as means for storytelling and sharing of emotions; Marian has used these with a variety of offenders of all ages.
-Find the details of this workshop below.
-The workshop is limited to a small group of participants (max 14): additional registrations are needed for this specific workshop (2,5 hours long, pause included on 3 December at 10-12.30h CET).
+- On 3 December 2020, Marian delivered a virtual workshop on cartoons as means for storytelling and sharing of emotions; Marian has used these with a variety of offenders of all ages.
+Scroll down to view an excerpt of the workshop.

 Art is known to be a useful communication tool, providing a non-verbal means of communication.
 ‘A picture is worth a thousand words’ is often cited.
 This is particularly important for those young people who have difficulty expressing themselves in words.